Darien Assault Lawyer

 - Whether the assault involved deadly weapons or dangerous instruments

 Intentionally inflicting serious physical injury on others by using a deadly weapon or dangerous tool qualifies as first-degree assault, a Class B felony.
 In contrast, if you intentionally cause bodily harm that is not considered serious or recklessly cause serious physical injury to others, then the charge is likely to be third-degree assault, a Class A misdemeanor.

 Alleged assaults against family or household members could be classified as family violence.
 These situations often lead to protective orders, which could restrict the accused’s communications or even force them out of their home.
-An assault lawyer in Darien could provide advice about the nature of specific charges and help the accused avoid violating a protective order.
+A lawyer in Darien could provide advice about the nature of specific assault charges and help the accused avoid violating a protective order.

 What Qualifies as Serious Physical Injury for Assault in Connecticut?